chooyan-eng/animated_to/AI_GUIDE.md

 ## Hit Testing Requirements

-- **Without AnimatedToContainer**: Hit testing only works at layout position
+- **Without AnimatedToBoundary**: Hit testing only works at layout position
-- **With AnimatedToContainer**: Hit testing works at animated position
+- **With AnimatedToBoundary**: Hit testing works at animated position
 - **Placement**: Near root for global coverage, or around specific pages
-- **Nesting**: AnimatedToContainer can be nested safely
+- **Nesting**: AnimatedToBoundary can be nested safely

 ## Motor Package Integration